Everyone wins when family caregivers join the care team

 Tech you can trust

 We take your privacy and safety seriously.
 Our systems keep your information secure and protect against fraud, waste, and abuse.
-We meet all HIPAA requirements and are SOC 2 Type 2 certified, so you can feel confident your data is in good hands.
+We meet all HIPAA requirements and are SOC 2 Type II compliant, so you can feel confident your data is in good hands.

 FAQs for Families